How to Become a Medical Lab Technician in 4 Important Steps

 1. Get educated

 Though you may be in a hurry, you won’t be able to bypass the medical lab technician education requirements.
-You’ll most likely need an Associate’s degree to land a job, according to the Bureau of Labor Statistics (BLS).1 You’ll be happy to hear that these programs typically last fewer than two years – the Rasmussen College program can be completed in as few as 21 months.2
+You’ll most likely need an Associate’s degree to land a job, according to the Bureau of Labor Statistics (BLS).1 You’ll be happy to hear that these programs typically last fewer than two years – the Rasmussen University program can be completed in as few as 21 months.2

 MLT programs will cover comprehensive courses that help students understand diagnostic testing, blood work safety standards and equipment and technology.
-Take a look at some of the courses included in the Rasmussen College program.
+Take a look at some of the courses included in the Rasmussen University program.

 Medical lab technician courses: